FlavScents AInsights Entry for 1-Penten-3-ol (CAS: 616-25-1)

 5. Use in Fragrances

-1-penten-3-ol is utilized in fragrance compositions to provide a fresh, green, and slightly fruity note.
-It is often incorporated into fragrance families such as floral, green, and herbal.
-Its functional role includes acting as a modifier or impact note, contributing to the top or middle notes of a fragrance.
-Typical concentration ranges in fragrance formulations are from trace amounts up to 0.5%, depending on the desired effect and product type.
-Its volatility makes it suitable for top and middle note applications.
+1-Penten-3-ol is utilized in fragrance formulations to impart a fresh, green note, often in floral and herbal compositions.
+It acts as a modifier or impact note, contributing to the top or middle notes of a fragrance.
+Typical concentration ranges in fragrance products are from trace amounts up to 0.5%, depending on the desired effect and product type.
+Its volatility makes it suitable for use in top notes, providing an initial burst of freshness.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts